 Supporting gender equity in educational leadership transforms possibilities for all.

 Empowered to Educate is a program of The Relational Diplomacy Institute, a subsidiary of United Planet, Inc. RDI's mission is founded on the theory of relational diplomacy which promotes the power of individuals as relational diplomats and change makers.
 Further, it recognizes the catalytic importance of women’s education and women educators in the global change process.
 RDI recognizes, inspires and mobilizes emerging female leaders who harness the power of education to build a more united planet.

 With over 20 years of experience in international development, Susan has worked with World Education, Inc. in Ghana and the International Federation for the Red Cross and Red Crescent Societies.
 She earned her MBA from the University of Leicester and currently directs the STAGE project in Ghana, with funding UKAID, targeting education for over 20,000 marginalized girls in the northern and southern regions of Ghana.

 Through 30 years in international education and social innovation, Winthrop has helped underrepresented ethical leaders and social entrepreneurs secure seats at the world's decision making tables.
-He most recently served as executive director of the Melton Foundation and is co-founder and former senior editor of Innovations journal (MIT Press).
+He is the founder of Solving Together which supports collaborative leadership to solve global challenges.
+Previously he served as executive director of the Melton Foundation and was co-founder and former senior editor of Innovations journal (MIT Press).

 Dedicated to the education and empowerment of women and girls, Constance has had an international career working with such global institutions as Oxfam America, World Education, and Pact, Inc. She is particularly interested in the impact of leadership development on women's career development.